-The majority of theorists and professionals in their writing separate and differentiate between addicts and Post-traumatic Stress Disorder clients.
-They express how addicts and survivors should
+The majority of mental health professionals and theorists in their writings separate and differentiate between addiction and Post Traumatic Stress Disorder clients.
+All professionals on both sides express how addicts and survivors should be treated separately.

 Addiction clients are considered to have a disease and PTSD clients are theorized as having a psychological anomaly of the mind in their writings, research and practice.

 Surprisingly these two groups are more similar in their symptoms and needs than not